Margate Green Wave, Ocean City win ACBL openers

 Green Wave pitchers Carson Denham and Dominic Buonadonna combined to pitch a no-hitter.

-Denham went 2 2/3 innings and struck out two, and winner Buonadonna worked the final 4 1/3 innings and had 8 strikeouts.
+Denham went 2⅔ innings and struck out two, and winner Buonadonna worked the final 4⅓ innings and had eight strikeouts.

 Margate trailed 1-0 but scored three runs in the bottom of the third inning.
 Sam Daggers doubled in two runs, and Rocky Lacovara singled in Daggers.
 Nick Atohi hit a solo homer in the fourth inning and went 2 for 2.
 Dante DiPalmo added a hit.